diyscif/diyscif/scif-thesis.md

 The wall, floor, and ceiling constructions draw upon DIN standardized and Knauf-manufactured, proprietary components.
 The walls are built with the Knauf W115-75Y6-10 drywall system, which comes with a certified sound attenuation level of R~w~ = 73.2 dB [@knauf, p.
 14].
 All corners and joints are carried out to manfucaturer specifications.
 According to the manufacturer documentation, this wall system has a slightly weaker sound attenuation performance in the low-frequency range [@knaufacoustics, p.
 18].
-This frequency range is especially relvant for the tranmissions of the human voice, as detailed in [section 4.2](#acoustic-1).
+This frequency range is especially relvant for the tranmissions of the human voice, as detailed in [_section 4.3_](#acoustic-attenuation).
 For this reason, a supplemental sound masking system is included as a second layer of defense which specifically addresses this frequency range.

 The floor is constructed to the DIN 4109-33 specifications for "wooden beam ceilings with suspended ceilings on spring rails" in section 4.3.1.4.3